 Did Worcester Lane (now the B4187) run through oak lēah at the time of the charter?
 Woodland was a valuable resource and was often hedged to control access by both humans and animals, so it seems unlikely that a main road such as Worcester Lane would pass through oak lēah.
-Indeed, the Pedmore Tithe map and early OS maps hint that the route from Oldswinford settlement to Worcester might, at one time, have followed a more easterly course around the woodland.
-Aligning perfectly with the short north-south stub of Bromwich Lane near its junction with Hagley Road (the A491), we see a long field boundary extending southwards.
+Indeed, the 1846 Pedmore Tithe map and early 6-inch OS maps of the area hint that the route from Oldswinford settlement to Worcester might, at one time, have followed a more easterly course around the woodland.
+Aligning perfectly with the short north-south stub of Bromwich Lane near its junction with Hagley Road (the A491), we see a long field boundary extending southwards towards the Pedmore-Hagley parish boundary.
 The field boundary could, perhaps, mark an earlier southerly spur of Bromwich Lane as indicated in figure 8.